OpeyemiAkinwumi/alx-system_engineering-devops/0x00-shell_basics/README.md

-7-movethatfile is used to move the betty file into the first directory in /tmp/ 8-firstdelete is used to delete the betty file 9-firstdirdelete is used to delete the first directory
+7-movethatfile is used to move the betty file into the first directory in /tmp/ 8-firstdelete is used to delete the betty file 9-firstdirdelete is used to delete the first directory 10-back is used to go back to the previoous directory